 3) Social service workshop, taught in English

-4) Weekly thematic field trips
+4) Weekly thematic field trips and excursions

 6) One-week study tour to southern Mexico